Denny-Lin/DDK_file_system/README.md

 # DDK_file_system
+##I did not watch any video from youtube, just thinking this concept by myself and I know some video have the same thinkings.##
 * To make a simple file system.
 * I do not have a teacher; however, I still want to make a file system, ...
 * So let us see how to do it.